rjkerrison/webdev-2507/README.md

 ## Script helpers

 This repo comes with a script helper: `students.sh`.
 Run it and see.
+This is mainly intended for teaching team use.

 ### Generating groups